genestack/admin-docs/docs/usage/tools/odm-api/python/example.md

 # Usage of generated Python API Client

 ODM APIs empower you to do large-scale, cross-study, and cross-omics analysis on-the-fly.
-The ODM OpenAPI Specification can be reviewed at `GENESTACK_ENDPOINT_ADDR/swagger/helper/`, where `GENESTACK_ENDPOINT_ADDR` is the URL of the Genestack platform.
+The ODM OpenAPI Specification can be reviewed at `ODM_HOSTNAME/swagger/helper/`, where `ODM_HOSTNAME` is the URL of the ODM.

-In addition to that you can also use Python and R SDKs, so you can write your own script, notebook or application.

 ## Requirements